learn-co-students/nyc-mhtn-web-060418/45-redux-auth/README.md

 ```

 - Don't forget to enable [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) in your app.
 Uncomment the following in [`config/initializers/cors.rb`](/45-redux-auth/server/config/initializers/cors.rb).
 Don't forget to change the origins from `example.com` to `*`
 - Depending on the use-case and needs of our API, we might want to limit access to our app.
-For example, if our React frontend is deployed to `myDankReactApp.com`, we'd want to only allow requests from that domain to our server.
-If certain endpoints are meant to be public, we can make those available but limit to `GET` requests only, for example.
+For example, if our React frontend is deployed to `myDankReactApp.com`, we might want to limit access to that domain only.
+If certain endpoints are meant to be public, we can make those available but limit to `GET` requests, for example.

 ```ruby
 Rails.application.config.middleware.insert_before 0, Rack::Cors do